maros/Zway-WindowControl/README.md

 activate/deactivate window actions.
 Furthermore WindowControl will close/not open windows if rain or strong wind was detected.

+For optimal functionality either WeatherUnderground or ForecastIO modules should also be installed.

 # Configuration

 ## zones